 Sorry about the radio silence folks, I’ve been crazy busy and haven’t had a spare moment to update my web presence!
 Have some little spot illustrations of mushrooms to make up for it.
 All edible and all found in north america- it’s an informal guess-the-species game, since I uploaded the version without captions.

-highcapacityassaulttits asked: Are you considering or currently doing prints of the blue crab lifecycle painting?
+highcapacityassaulttits said: Are you considering or currently doing prints of the blue crab lifecycle painting?
 I know a few friends/old teachers that would love something like that!!!

 I am definitely planning on adding them as prints on my society6, not to worry!
 I’m going to update the store with my more recent work probably sometime next week- I’ll post an update here when the new things go up. :)

-chvvrch asked: What paints and papers do you use for your illustrations?
+chvvrch said: What paints and papers do you use for your illustrations?

 I use Arches blocks (hot or cold press, depending on the illustration and the technique I’m planning for it), as I like the slightly off-white warm tone they have to them.
 For doing less involved stuff, the new Fluid blocks are respectably decent and inexpensive paper for quick studies/preliminaries.